Jürgen Moltmann: Trinitarian theology

-Moltmann stresses the perichoresis of the Father, Son, and Holy Spirit.
+Moltmann stressed the perichoresis of the Father, Son, and Holy Spirit.
 This is to say that he believes the three dwell in one another.
 The three persons are differentiated in their characteristics, but related in their original exchange.
-Moltmann seeks to defeat a monotheistic Christianity that is being used as a tool for political and clerical absolute monarchism.
-He believes the doctrine of the Trinity should be developed as the "true theological doctrine of freedom."
-He suggests that we "cease to understand God monotheistically as the one, absolute subject, but instead see him in a trinitarian sense as the unity of the Father, the Son, and the Spirit."
+Moltmann sought to defeat a monotheistic Christianity that is being used as a tool for political and clerical absolute monarchism.
+He believed the doctrine of the Trinity should be developed as the "true theological doctrine of freedom."
+He suggested that we "cease to understand God monotheistically as the one, absolute subject, but instead see him in a trinitarian sense as the unity of the Father, the Son, and the Spirit."

-Moltmann relates his views on the trinity to three modes of human freedom.
+Moltmann related his views on the trinity to three modes of human freedom.
 The first mode is the political meaning of freedom as supremacy.
-This mode is rejected by Moltmann, who sees it as corresponding to a God who rules over his creation, which exists merely to serve Him.
+This mode was rejected by Moltmann, who saw it as corresponding to a God who rules over his creation, which exists merely to serve Him.
 It is a relation of a subject with an object, where the goal is to enhance the supremacy of the subject.
 The second mode of human freedom is the socio-historical and Hegelian meaning of freedom as communion, which implies the relation between two subjects.
 This relationship aims at love and solidarity, and corresponds to the perichoresis of the Father and Son, and through the Son the children of God, or humanity.
-This relationship is both liberating and loving, and is one Moltmann favors.
+This relationship is both liberating and loving, and is one Moltmann favored.
 The third mode of human freedom is the implicitly religious concept of freedom as the passion of the creature for his or her potential.
 This deals with the relationship between subjects and their common future project.
 This is the mode favored most by Moltmann, who correlates this relationship with the one humans share with God in the realm of the Holy Spirit.
 Here, an indwelling of the Spirit allows humans to be friends with God.
 As you can see, the first mode of freedom is political, and focuses on The Father; the second is communal, focusing on the Son; and the third is religious, focusing on the Spirit.